biancalyonsj/WashingtonDCGuide/README.md

 # WashingtonDCGuide
-<b> A Multi-Screen app that presents a list of Museums, Memorials, Government Buildings, and Restaurants to a user who’s
+<b> A multi-screen app that displays a list of Museums, Memorials, Government Buildings, and Restaurants in Washington DC. </b>
-visiting Washington DC </b>

 <p> Project #5 for the <b>Android Basics Nanodegree</b> by Google </p>